isogeo/doc-admin/Help/en/features/publish/share_opencatalog.md

 ## Integrating a single record in iframe

-If you want to integrate a single record, for example in a pop-up window, simply add `?lock` at the end of the corresponding record's address and place the entire address in an iframe tag.
+If you want to integrate a single record, for example in a pop-up window, simply add `?lock` at the end of the corresponding record&apos;s address and place the entire address in an iframe tag.

 Differences compared with "normal" integration:
 * the upper bar;